ATLAS Interface Overview

 Adding content first requires the addition of one of three types of section layouts.
 Adding a section creates a customizable frame to plug in widgets from the extensive widget library.
 The clickable gray plus icon opens a popup to select an Accordion, Tab or Grid layout to be added to the page.
 Each of these layouts is responsive, meaning that they adjust based on the size of the browser screen and are optimized for mobile.

 Clicking and holding the gray plus icon anywhere it appears on an Atlas web page opens a menu of three section types.
 Sections are the page building frameworks that hold widgets.
 Selecting any of these drops it on the page and it’s ready to be filled with content by adding a widget via the blue plus icon.
 The three section types are Accordion, Foundation Tab and Grid.
 The gear-shaped properties icon to the right opens a popup to customize the background color or image, the margins and the padding.
-Each grid cell can hold multiple widgets and will stretch vertically to accomodate them.
+Each grid cell can hold multiple widgets and will stretch vertically to accommodate them.

 What is a widget?